 The owner of 1043 Bloor Street lost a trial, appealed, and lost that as well, because before the 20 year period had run he had approached the neighbour to ask his permission for the right to use the lane.
 The court determined that in doing so it was clear that he was not using the laneway under the assumption he had a legal right to do so, and the 20 year period was therefore interrupted.

 The second type of easement is an easement by necessity.
 This easement arises when the right is deemed necessary for the reasonable use and enjoyment of land that is created by operation of law and not defeated by the Land Titles Act.
 The difficulty with obtaining a court order granting this type of easement is that the person claiming it has a very heavy onus to show that it is in fact necessary.
 The usual cases in which one is granted are those where the homeowner is completely landlocked - whether by foot or vehicle.

 Court decisions in these areas of law are highly dependent on the facts of the individual cases, and are sometimes difficult to reconcile.
 Given the potentially significant consequences to owners of shared driveways, getting appropriate legal advice is highly recommended.

-For assistance in evaluating the dispute over a shared driveway, or an estimate of costs, time and risk, please contact Richard Nishimura (Extension 229) or Douglas Menzies (Extension 222) of our office at 613-722-1313.
+For assistance in evaluating the dispute over a shared driveway, or an estimate of costs, time and risk, please Contact Menzies Lawyer at 613-722-1313 or email@example.com.